simbo1905/thinbus-srp-npm/readme.md

 The name Thinbus is a play on the name of the SRP Java library Nimbus.
 Thinbus is tested against Nimbus which gives higher confidence in its correctneess.
 Nimbus has had a lot of eye on it over the years and was carefully check against other Java SRP library code.
 It was also carefully checked against the example code provided by the inventor of SRP.

 Thinbus aims to support different server languages.
-By providing server versions tested against Thinbus JavaScript which is tested against many servers we can collectively all have greater confidence that the the server versions are correct:
+By providing server versions tested against Thinbus JavaScript which is tested against many servers we can collectively all have greater confidence that the the server versions written in other languages are correct:

 1. [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js) The Java version which is compatible with the JavaScript version.
-This version is based on the JavaScript in that repo.
-At a future release I will delete the JavaScript from that repo and make this npm vesion the canonical one.
+At a future release I may delete the JavaScript from that repo and make this npm vesion the canonical one.
+It also includes a Java SRP client that you can use for server-to-server authentication or for generating temporary passwords.
 1. [thinbus-srp-spring-demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview) A Spring MVC application which uses the Thinbus JavaScript library to create accounts and login users with Spring Security.
+This has both authentication and authorisation.
 2. [thinbus-php](https://bitbucket.org/simon_massey/thinbus-php/overview) Uses the Thinbus Javascript library to do SRP authentication to PHP server code.
 It also includes a PHP SRP client that you can use for server-to-server authentication or for generating temporary passwords.
 3. [pysrp_thinbus](https://github.com/SthPhoenix/pysrp_thinbus) is a fork of [pysrp](https://github.com/cocagne/pysrp) which is compatible with Thinbus so that you can use Python on the server.